The Diary of a Young Girl: Theatrical and film adaptations

 "The first dramatization, written by the American author Meyer Levin, did not find a producer.
 Otto Frank, too, had his reservations about Levin's work..."

 "Otto was not much happier at first with the second dramatization, written by Frances Goodrich and Albert Hackett.
 Only after the couple's reworking of the script had dragged on for two years did Otto give it his approval."
 A play by Albert Hackett and Frances Goodrich based on the diary won the Pulitzer Prize for 1955.
 A subsequent film version earned Shelley Winters an Academy Award for her performance.
 Winters donated her Oscar to the Anne Frank House in Amsterdam.

 The first major adaptation to quote literal passages from the diary was 2014's Anne, authorised and initiated by the Anne Frank Foundation in Basel.
 After a two-year continuous run at the purpose-built Theater Amsterdam in the Netherlands, the play had productions in Germany and Israel.

 Other adaptations of the diary include a version by Wendy Kesselman from 1997.
 Alix Sobler's 2014 The Secret Annex imagined the fate of the diary in a world in which Anne Frank survives the Holocaust.

 The first German film version of the diary, written by Fred Breinersdorfer, was released by NBCUniversal in 2016.
 The film is derived from the 2014 Dutch stage production.

+In 2021, Ari Folman directed Where Is Anne Frank, an animated magical realism film based on Frank's life, with the animation styled after Polonsky's illustrations for Folman's 2018 graphic novel adaptation of The Diary of a Young Girl.
+The film centers on Kitty—Frank's imaginary friend to whom she addressed her diary—coming to life in 21st century Netherlands; as Kitty learns of the Frank family's fates in the Holocaust, she helps a number of refugees seek asylum, aware of how similar their plight is to that of the persecuted Jews of WWII.

+In 2025, Andrew Fox and Joel Sinensky produced Slam Frank, a satirical hip-hop musical that imagines Frank and other characters as belonging to other marginalized groups.